Everything you need to know about

 Write out the address for each invitation exactly as it should appear on the envelope.
 Bam.
 Easy!
 You can set this up in an Excel or Google Sheets file with different columns for the different fields — guest(s), street address 1, street address 2, city, state, zip (separate out the listings for addresses headed to different countries) — and send that right along.

-Download this Excel file (it uploads beautifully to Google Sheets) and get to work: DOWNLOAD ME »
+Download this address list spreadsheet template (it uploads beautifully to Google Sheets) and get to work!